 - 1. Each team must have between 2 and 4 members. - 2.
 A student can be registered on only one team across all RoboCupJunior leagues/sub-leagues. - 3.
-A team is only allowed to participate in one league/sub-league in across all RoboCupJunior leagues/sub-leagues. - 4.
-Each team member will need to explain their work and should have a specific technical role. - 5.
-All team members must be the correct age as stated on the RoboCupJunior General Rules. - 6.
-Mentors/parents are not allowed to work with or help the students during the competition.
-The students will have to self-govern themselves (without mentor's supervision or assistance) during the long stretch of hours at the competition.
+A team can only participate in one league/sub-league across all RoboCupJunior leagues/sub-leagues. - 4.
+Each team member must explain their work and have a specific technical role. - 5.
+All team members must be of the correct age, as stated on the RoboCupJunior General Rules. - 6.
+Mentors/parents cannot work with or help the students during the competition.
+The students will have to self-govern themselves (without a mentor's supervision or assistance) during the long stretch of hours at the competition.